or Call 03 9557 9113

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment and stop letting food control your evenings!

 Whichever way you decide to get the help you need, be proud of yourself for taking this first step to stopping your night eating and creating a healthier relationship with food.

 How long will treatment take?

-Treatment for eating issues will vary depending on the individual.
-Some clients change their thoughts and habits in just a few short therapy sessions, with neuro linguistic programming, which will change your behaviours and thought patterns and can eliminate addiction and related behaviours.
+Treatment for any eating issues will vary depending on the individual.
+Some clients see progress after just a few sessions of neuro linguistic programming, for example.
+NLP aims to change habits and thought patterns consciously, and can be used to eliminate addiction and related behaviours.
 Others require more in-depth treatment.
-Your openness and willingness to participate in your treatment is going to have a major impact on the duration of that treatment.
+The client’s openness and willingness to participate in their therapy will also have a major impact on the duration and success of the treatment.

 How does Bayside Psychotherapy approach treatment?

 At Bayside Psychotherapy, our therapists’ diverse training and backgrounds allow us to customise your treatment to your individual needs.
 With various methods to draw from, your therapist can continuously adjust your program to optimise results.
 Whether we use NLP, mindfulness therapy, or a combination of several treatments, all your sessions will be conducted in a safe, caring and confidential environment.

 Why put off seeking the help you need?

 Don’t let one more night go by with needless eating that’s harmful to your body and your state of mind.
 Call our clinic during business hours on (03) 9557 9113 for more information, or use our online contact form.
 If you’re ready to get started, you can make a confidential appointment online now.
 We also recommend that you download our Stop Night time Eating self hypnosis recording to complement your sessions.